Ian Fowles: Other musical endeavors

 Fowles has played live and/or recorded with a myriad of other projects, typically spanning the genres of pop punk and alternative rock.
 While attending high school in the mid-1990s he played in the bands CleanX and D-cons.
 In late 2000 he formed a short-lived 1980s pop tribute band called The Electric Youth that featured friends from Esperanza High School Brandon Saller of Atreyu and Nathan Willett of Cold War Kids.
 In 2003 he was the touring guitarist of Sense Field.
 In 2005–2006 he toured as the guitarist of Further Seems Forever.
 Among the groups he has collaborated with are Checkpoint Charley, Brandon Saller, and Dead Sara.
 In 2007, Fowles played bass for AFI member Hunter Burgan's side project Hunter Revenge, who accompanied The Aquabats on their winter holiday tour that year.
 In 2013 he also played bass with Kepi Ghoulie's band when they toured with The Aquabats on their holiday tour.
 In June 2015, Fowles and Aquabats drummer Richard Falomir played in former Ramones bassist C. J. Ramone's band for an East Coast tour with Shonen Knife.
 Fowles has continued to play guitar for C.J.
 Ramone from time to time since.

 In August 2014, Fowles was revealed to be the guitarist for former My Chemical Romance frontman Gerard Way's solo project, recording guitar and percussion for Way's debut album Hesitant Alien, appearing in the music video for its single "No Shows", and doing all the live touring with him during 2014–2015.

 Personal life

 Fowles is left-handed, and currently plays a left-handed Fender Squier Vintage Modified Jazzmaster model guitar with The Aquabats and a left-handed Fender Kurt Cobain Jaguar model with Gerard Way.
-In 2022 he released the "Falcolndrive" pedal for guitars, based on his signature overdriven sound.
+In 2022 he released the "Falcondrive" pedal for guitars, based on his signature overdriven sound.

 Like fellow Aquabats bandmates Christian Jacobs and Chad Larson, Fowles is a practicing Latter-day Saint.
 He is also a doctoral student at Claremont Graduate University, where he studies at the School of Religion.
 In November 2010, Fowles published his first book, an extension of his master's thesis entitled A Sound Salvation: Rock N' Roll as a Religion, a thesis which argues that rock music and culture satisfy an influential definition of "religion" in contemporary religious studies.